ekm507/a-digital-communication-system-simulated/README.md

 * generate better filter for channel

-* fix demodulation problem with using different pulse lengths

 * fix problems with `M` `=` `4`

 * add documents to undocumented code parts